Gabapentin for preventing seizures

 - Keep the medicine in the container it came in.

-Your child’s hospital doctor, epilepsy nurse or pharmacist will be able to give you more information about gabapentin and other medicines used to treat epilepsy.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Gabapentin and about other medicines used to treat epilepsy.